felixlopz/hubrise-test-task/content/apps/my-lemonade/en/overview.md

 ## Why Connect?

 My Lemonade can be connected to HubRise for your website and other apps you use every day to work as a cohesive whole.
-It could be your EPOS, your Kitchen Display Screen or your preferred marketing solution.
+It could be your EPOS, your Kitchen Display System or your preferred marketing solution.
 Connecting with HubRise allows you to sync your product catalog, your customer and order information.
 For more information on HubRise, see the [HubRise User Guide](/docs).

 ## Prerequisites